photo/documentation/docs/faq/Collect.markdown

 It’s easy, there’s no software to download, and your recipients don’t need a Trovebox account to get started.

 ## Is there a mobile app available to make uploading easier?
 Yes.
-The Trovebox Collect app is available for iOS and Android.
+The Trovebox Collect app is available for Android.
 Your recipients can still upload photos whether or not they have the app installed.